JeffIrwin/syntran/README.md

 When the clause of the if statement is only a single line, braces `{}` are optional.

-For loops, like ranges in Rust and Python, are inclusive of the lower bound and exclusive of the upper bound:
+The bounds of for loops, like ranges in Rust and Python, are inclusive of the lower bound and exclusive of the upper bound:

 ```cpp
 let i = 0;